Casualties of the Iraq War: Total Iraqi casualties

+Estimates of the total number of Iraqi war-related deaths for certain periods of time are highly disputed.

 Iraq Living Conditions Survey (2004)

 A study commissioned by the United Nations Development Programme (UNDP), called the Iraq Living Conditions Survey (ILCS), sampled almost 22,000 households across all Iraqi provinces.
 It estimated 24,000 war-related violent deaths by May 2004 (with a 95 percent confidence interval from 18,000 to 29,000).
 This study did not attempt to measure what portion of its estimate was made up of civilians or combatants.
 It would include Iraqi military killed during the invasion, as well as "insurgents" or other fighters thereafter.
 This study has been criticized for various reasons.
 For more info see the section in Lancet surveys of Iraq War casualties that compares the Lancet and UNDP ILCS studies.

 Lancet (2004)

 The October 2004 Lancet study done by public health experts from Johns Hopkins University and published on October 29, 2004, in The Lancet medical journal, estimated that 100,000 "excess" Iraqi deaths from all causes had occurred since the U.S. invasion began.
-The study did not attempt to measure how many of these were civilian, but the study's authors have said they believe that the "vast majority" were non-combatants, based on 7% of the casualties being women and 46% being children under the age of 15 (including Falluja data).
+The study did not attempt to measure how many of these were civilian, but the study's authors have said they believe that the "vast majority" were non-combatants.
 To arrive at these excess death figures, a survey was taken from 988 Iraqi households in 33 clusters throughout Iraq, in which the residents were asked how many people lived there and how many births and deaths there had been since the war began.
 They then compared the death rate with the average from the 15 months before the war.
 Iraqis were found to be 1.5 times more likely to die from all causes after the invasion (rising from 0.5% to 0.79% per year) than in the 15 months preceding the war, producing an estimate of 98,000 excess deaths.
 This figure excluded data from one cluster in Falluja, which was deemed too much of an outlier for inclusion in the national estimate.
 If it included data from Falluja, which showed a higher rate of violent deaths than the other 32 clusters combined, the increased death rate would be raised from 1.5 to 2.5-fold, violent deaths would be 58 times more likely with most of them due to air-strikes by coalition forces, and an additional 200,000 fatalities would be estimated.